yoninazarathy/shalev/README.md

 ---

-Shalev is a framework for writing books with the help of LLM based agents.
-Agents help create content, and synchronize content among various parts of the book.
+Shalev is a framework for writing books, large research papers, or book like websites with the help of LLM based agents.
+The general idea is that structure, ideas, and style are laid out by the **authors**, while agents help refine content and synchronize style and content among various parts of the book.
+It is particularly geared towards books of a _mathematical_ and _programming_ nature, but it is not limited to these types of books.

+The name is motivated by the late author, [Meir Shalev](https://en.wikipedia.org/wiki/Meir_Shalev) and the similar Hebrew word "shiluv" (שילוב) means "combination".
+Indeed as attributed by Meir Shalev he used to write his books based on various sub-components which he would later combine into a model.
+Similarly, in Shalev, the basic entity is a **component** which is combined into the final product.
+However, Meir Shalev did not have LLM help, which is the main strength of using Shalev for book writing.

+At the moment Shalev is a set of software tools combined with procedures for writing a book.
+It is used to create the following books:

+* _Linear Algebra with Julia and JAX: Fundamentals for Data Science, Machine Learning and Artificial Intelligence.
+* _Statistics with Julia: Fundamentals for Data Science, Machine Learning and Artificial Intelligence._
+* _Statistics with Python: Fundamentals for Data Science, Machine Learning and Artificial Intelligence._
+* _The Tales of Curious Epsilon_
+* _The PhD Thesis of QQQQ_

+The need and opportunity for a tool like Shalev became apparent during the work on [_The Mathematical Engineering of Deep Learning](https://deeplearningmath.org/) especially since Chat-GPT became available during the final year of work on that book.

+## Main idea

 The created **book** evolves in a GitHub repository where the evolving files each represent a **component** of the book (section, example, figure, subsection, etc.... ).
 Components can be in various levels of **maturity**, where maturity is an positive integer numerical value.
 For example initially a component can just be a collection of textual notes indicating what it means to represent (maturity = 0).
 Then as it matures, among commits it becomes a more concrete book component.
 Each component has a unique text based id and UUID.
 A component has a **type** which is section, example, figure, subsection, etc....
 Components are hiearchical, so sections are parts of chapters, subsections are parts of sections, etc.